Skip to content

 Conclusion: Which eSIM for Bali Should I Choose?

-You should choose Saily as the best eSIM for Bali and Indonesia in May 2026.
-It’s the one we used the most, with consistent speed, 5G performance, and reception.
-Saily is 15% off if you use the GIZMODO promo code, so feel free to pick.
+Choose Saily as the best eSIM for Bali and Indonesia in July 2026.
+It’s the one we used most, with consistent 5G, strong reception and security tools nobody else bundles, and it’s 15% off with the GIZMODO code.

 Get Saily: #1 eSIM for Bali and Indonesia